maykar/plex_assistant/README.md

 Season and Episode selection aren't built in yet.

 #### Cast Device
-A cast device will only be found if proceeded with the phrase `on the`.
+A cast device will only be found if at the end of the command and proceeded with the phrase `on the`.